justahero/noire-rs/Readme.md

 cargo run --example triangles
 ```

-The latter example also supports live editing of the shader files, check shader files, open them in `./examples/triangles/shaders` and edit them.
+The latter example also supports live editing of the shader files, check shader files, open files in `./examples/triangles/shaders` in your text editor, edit and save it.
 If the new shader code compiles successfully, changes are applied immediately or otherwise error logs are displayed in the terminal.